 A friend was replacing a light fixture in his bathroom and ran into something confusing–a red wire in the electrical box along with the usual black and white wires.
 And when he hooked up his new light fixture, he did what I would expect the majority of homeowners to do.
 He connected the white wire on the fixture to the white wires in the box, and the black wire on the fixture to the black wires in the box.
 And then his light switch wouldn’t work.
 The light stayed on all the time.

 He was on the right track when he asked what the red wire is for.
 That was the key to solving his problem.

 Where the mystery red wire goes in the light fixture

 Normally you’ll see a red wire in places you would expect a ceiling fan.
-But in places like a bathroom or a wall light, if you see a red wire, it’s a good bet that the red wire is the wire that’s connected to the light switch.
+But in places like a bathroom or a wall light, if you see a red wire, it’s a good bet that the red wire is the wire that the light switch controls while the black wires are always live.
 So the red wire is probably the one you want.

 Red wires and ceiling fans

 What if you’re installing a ceiling fan?
-Then the red wire in your box goes to the non-white wire on your ceiling fan (which is often blue).
+Then the red wire in your box goes to the whichever wire on your ceiling fan isn’t white.
+Frequently it will be blue.
 The white wires on the fan go to the bundle of white wires.
 The black wire goes to the bundle of black wires.
-If you only have black wires in your box, connect both the non-white wires from the fan to the black wires in the box.
+If you only have black wires in your box, connect both the other-than-white wires from the fan to the black wires in the box.

 Figuring out the intent of whoever originally wired the room can be a little bit difficult, but it’s doable.
 The thing to remember is someone who knows less than you has figured this out before, so you can too.
 You can figure out where the red wire goes in a light fixture.